WilleLee/learning-react/README.md

-# learning-react
+# Learning React
-where I learn how to build web-apps using react
+This is where I learn how to build web-apps using react.